dotintegral/Dasz/README.md

 The only way that worker is allowed to communicate with widget instances is by triggering an `update` event.
 It must contain 2 arguments:

 * ids - array ids of widget that have to be upadated
-* state - an state object for given widgets to be in.
-This is the same state that received inside the `widget.jsx` as `props.data.status`.
+* data - an state object for given widgets to be in.
+This is the same data that received inside the `widget.jsx` as `props.data`.

-Notice that multiple widget instances can be updated with a single state because of the array of ids.
+Notice that multiple widget instances can be updated with a single data because of the array of ids.

-    eventEmitter.emit('update', [1, 2, 3], {what: 'my status object'})
+    eventEmitter.emit('update', [1, 2, 3], {what: 'my data'})